 Snow Leopard Program

-Panthera’s Snow Leopard Program currently leads or supports conservation activities in seven of the 12 snow leopard range countries.
+Panthera’s Snow Leopard Program currently leads or supports conservation activities in five of the 12 snow leopard range countries.
 Using new and improved techniques for monitoring low-density populations in remote and rugged habitats, Panthera is collecting a wealth of data to better understand this enigmatic species and how best to protect it.
 Program activities include conducting snow leopard and prey population surveys, training national biologists in conservation techniques, assessing threats, securing their habitat, mitigating human-wildlife conflict by collaborating with local communities, and helping governments establish and implement National Snow Leopard Action Plans.

 Shan Shui was lucky to partner with Panthera since day one.
 Panthera's commitment to community-based conservation backed by strong science is already making a difference across the vast Sanjiangyuan, the headwaters in the east of Tibetan Plateau and the key snow leopard habitats.
 Tibetan herders here are not just co-existing with the big cat, but actively protecting it.